 Speech Sound Play for SEN, Neurodivergent, EAL, and SLCN Learners

-Use this 10-day plan before starting your chosen Systematic Synthetic Phonics programme to screen for dyslexia risk, strengthen phonemic awareness and phonological working memory, and support phoneme articulation.
-It offers targeted, early intervention for children with speech, language, and communication needs (SLCN), children learning English as an additional language (EAL), and those who may not yet have identified needs in their EHCP.
+Use this 10-day phonemic awareness mastery plan before starting your chosen systematic phonics programme.
+Screen for dyslexia risk, strengthen phonemic awareness and phonological working memory, and support phoneme articulation.
+The play plan is integral to the Speech Sound Pics (SSP) Approach and offers targeted, early intervention for children with speech, language, and communication needs (SLCN), children learning English as an additional language (EAL), and those who may not yet have identified needs in their EHCP.
+Use this even if not using the Speech Sound Pics Approach to teach reading and spelling.

-This is the 10-day Speech Sound Play Plan, designed as a foundational resource for children in Reception before the introduction of a chosen Systematic Synthetic Phonics programme.
+This is the 10-day Speech Sound Play Plan, designed as a foundational resource for children in Reception before the introduction of a chosen Systematic Phonics programme.
+You may choose to continue to learn the Core Code with the Speech Sound Pics Approach!

 While ideal for use in classroom settings over ten consecutive days, the plan is highly flexible.
 When time constraints or whole-class demands are not a factor, it can—and should—be adapted for use in other settings, including at home.
 For younger children, or those who need a gentler pace, the plan can be delivered over a longer period and in a less structured way, ensuring accessibility and enjoyment remain at the heart of learning.